David Smith (murderer)

-David Smith (born 1956) is an English murderer, rapist and suspected serial killer who came to national prominence in 1999 when he was convicted of murdering a sex worker after having previously being acquitted of an "almost identical" murder six years previously.
+David Smith (born 1956) is an English repeat murderer, rapist and suspected serial killer who came to national prominence in 1999 when he was convicted of murdering a sex worker six years after having been acquitted of an "almost identical" murder.
 Cleared of the murder of 33-year-old west London sex worker Sarah Crump in 1993, Smith was found guilty in 1999 of the killing of 21-year-old Paddington sex worker Amanda Walker.
-Smith has since been linked to a number of other murders of sex workers across Britain.
+Smith has since been linked to other murders of sex workers across Britain.

+In May 2023, Smith was re-tried for the murder of Sarah Crump under 'double jeopardy' legislation introduced in 2003, and this time was found guilty.

 Background

 Smith was a lorry driver from Hampton, Middlesex (now part of Greater London).
-His home was in Markhole Close in Hampton and he lived with his mother.
+His home was in Markhole Close in Hampton, where he lived with his mother.
 He had been married, but went back to live with his mother when his marriage failed.
 He had a string of previous convictions for offences against women, including rape.
 His record of sex offences dated back to the age of 18, when he raped a young mother at knifepoint in front of her two children.
 He was convicted of this offence in 1976 and jailed for four years.
-On his release he became an unlicensed taxi driver, but then attacked another woman who was a passenger after locking the car's doors, although she managed to escape by smashing the windscreen.
+On his release he became an unlicensed taxi driver, but then attacked another woman who was a passenger after locking the car's doors; she managed to escape by smashing the windscreen.
 For this he was convicted of unlawful imprisonment and received a suspended sentence.
-He would later be charged with attempting to rape and stab a sex worker in a hotel room, but she refused to give evidence at the trial and the case was dropped.
+He was later charged with attempting to rape and stab a sex worker in a hotel room, but she refused to give evidence at the trial and the case was dropped.

 Smith was also known to frequent woodlands as a voyeur, watching others engaging in sexual acts.
-Although a convicted rapist, he ran his own escort agency, hiring girls out £250 a time for sexual services and profiting by taking a cut of their earnings.
+Although a convicted rapist, he ran his own escort agency, hiring women out at £250 a time for sexual services and profiting by taking a cut of their earnings.